MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 Keep in mind the following guidelines when validating the token:

 - Valid SSO tokens are issued by Azure AD.
-The `iss` claim in the token should start with this value.
+The `iss` claim in the token should start with this [value](https://login.microsoftonline.com/).
-- The token's `aud1` parameter will be set to the app ID generated during Azure AD app registration.
+- The token's `aud` parameter will be set to the app ID generated during Azure AD app registration.
 - The token's `scp` parameter will be set to `access_as_user`.

 #### Example access token